StarRocks/starrocks/docs/en/administration/FE_configuration.md

 - Is mutable: Yes
 - Description: The timeout duration for the schema change operation (ALTER TABLE).
 - Introduced in: -

-##### enable_fast_schema_evolution

-- Default: false
-- Type: Boolean
-- Unit: -
-- Is mutable: Yes
-- Description: Whether to enable fast schema evolution for all tables within the StarRocks cluster.
-Valid values are `TRUE` and `FALSE` (default).
-Enabling fast schema evolution can increase the speed of schema changes and reduce resource usage when columns are added or dropped.
-- Introduced in: v3.2.0

-> **NOTE**
->
-> - StarRocks shared-data clusters do not support this parameter.
-> - If you need to configure the fast schema evolution for a specific table, such as disabling fast schema evolution for a specific table, you can set the table property [`fast_schema_evolution`](../sql-reference/sql-statements/data-definition/CREATE_TABLE.md#set-fast-schema-evolution) at table creation.

 ##### recover_with_empty_tablet